GTLugo/win64-rs/README.md

 ```

 > [!WARNING]
-> This crate is largely untested on versions of Windows older than Windows 11.
+> While efforts are put in place to maintain compatibility, this crate is largely untested on versions of Windows older than Windows 11.
 Here be dragons.

 ## Features